-Just be careful when choosing your keywords.
+Learning how to do keyword research is essential for businesses.
+Just be careful when choosing them.
 Before you begin placing search terms you believe your potential customers would use to find your services or products on your site, make sure you have chosen enough low-competition keywords.

 Low-competition keywords are indispensable for boosting your website’s rank.
 How can you find them?
 Follow the instructions below.

 The ultimate goal of any keyword research is to find the most relevant search terms that will drive to your website, as much traffic consisting of your target audience as possible.

 The easiest way to spot the best keywords in your industry is to check your competitors’ websites.

 - Go to SEMrush → Organic Research → Positions, then enter a domain name and click Search.
 You will get a list of keywords (1) your competitor’s website is ranking for in Google’s or Bing’s top 20 organic search results.

 - Use filters (2) to find keywords that are most relevant to your business.

 - Generate an Organic Search Positions report for multiple domains, and export the results into an XLS or a CSV file.
 For your convenience, you can consolidate all exported files into a single one in order to have all relevant keywords in one place.